Scientific manuscripts and archives

 Other scientific organisations

-Archives of other scientific organisations include those of the British Biophysical Society, the Oxford Medical Society, the Oxford Enzyme Group, the Oxford Diabetes Trust, and various Oxford University Scientific and Medical Societies.
+Archives of other scientific organisations include those of the British Biophysical Society, the Oxford Medical Society, the Oxford Enzyme Group, the Oxford Diabetes Trust, and various Oxford University Scientific and Medical Societies and departments, including the Sir William Dunn School of Pathology (historical papers, administrative papers, oral histories).

 Financial support to explore some of our collections